 Why wait on this one?

-In contrast to Throwback Thursday, I like to use Fridays to look forward to upcoming releases I’m excited about!
-Today’s book is This is My America by Kim Johnson, which feels remarkably appropriate for the way society is here in the US right now.
-Expected release: July 28, 2020
+Hey y’all!
+In contrast to Throwback Thursday, I like to use Fridays to look forward to an upcoming release that I’m excited about!
+Today’s is Have I Told You This Already? by Lauren Graham!
+Expected Release: November 15, 2022

 Why wait on this one?